 Originally, Med-X (drug that increases damage resistance) was going to be named Morphine but Australia took issue with it so the developers hastily renamed it.
 There are rumors the game was to include animations where the user actually takes the drug but these were dummied out for the same reason: visual depictions of someone doing drugs are BAAAD.

-New Vegas plays with it a bit more.
-The most eviliest group, The Fiends are like this because most are so drugged up (the rest are just plan crazy, and on drugs) however the 2nd most evil, The Legion is very anti-drug.
-However NCR has no problems embracing drugs if it meant raising NCR soldier morale high enough to die for the republic.
+Fallout: New Vegas plays with it a bit more.
+The most eviliest group, The Fiends are like this because most are so drugged up (the rest are just plan crazy, and on drugs) however the second most evil, The Legion, is very anti-drug (including for medicinal purposes).

 Also, during 1 side-quest you are to help 2 people get over their addiction so they can help freeside.
 Along with that, the followers, who asked you to help the two, need a supplier and if you choose the casino in freeside as supplier then speech will follow, with the followers thinking low of the casino, but the owner of the casino admits that they detest drugs because those addicted will generally take trouble to other people.